top of page

 Our Story

 The National Museum of Mental Health Project has been in development since 2017.
 Beginning in 2019, NMMHP has served the public as a clearinghouse for information about mental health exhibitions, and as a platform for communicating and creating awareness of these exhibitions.
-While our roots include academic research, our 2020 formation as a nonprofit corporation in enables additional concrete actions toward the creation of a National Museum of Mental Health.
+While our roots include academic research, our 2020 formation as a nonprofit corporation enables additional concrete actions toward the creation of a National Museum of Mental Health.

 Summer 2017